highlights of operations

 GS Caltex operates one of the world’s largest refineries, in Yeosu, and has a large network of GS Caltex® service stations.
 GS Caltex is a registered trademark of GS Caltex Corporation.

-Chevron also is in the petrochemicals business through the operations of GS Caltex, Chevron Korea Inc., Chevron Oronite Co., and Chevron Phillips Chemical Company LLC (CPChem) and its affiliates.
+In addition, Chevron is in the petrochemicals business through the operations of GS Caltex, Chevron Korea Inc. and Chevron Oronite Co.

 Chevron Aviation supplies aviation fuel for commercial airlines and general aviation at seven major airports in South Korea.

-Chevron Korea Inc. also has an office in Seoul to provide support for the commercialization of Chevron equity liquefied natural gas (LNG) projects around the globe, including Australia, Indonesia and Canada, and to expand our LNG business in Korea.
+Chevron Korea Inc. also has a gas supply and trading office in Seoul to provide commercial and operational support to our Upstream and Midstream units and Chevron liquefied natural gas (LNG) projects.
+This marketing office works with teams in Australia, Singapore, Japan, Canada and Houston in the United States to expand our LNG business in Korea.

 In addition, Chevron contracts with Korean shipyards and fabrication yards to safely and efficiently build high-quality infrastructure to develop energy resources around the world.
-Chevron has made significant investments in South Korea to build oil and gas exploration platforms as well as ships used to transport LNG, crude oil and petroleum products.
+Chevron has made significant investments in South Korea to design and contract oil and gas processing facilities as well as ships used to transport LNG, crude oil and petroleum products.

 Chevron has a 50 percent interest in our South Korean affiliate GS Caltex Corp.
 The GS Caltex refinery complex in Yeosu is the largest in the Chevron system.
-The facility is the world’s fourth largest, capable of processing 785,000 barrels of crude oil per day.
+The facility is one of the world’s largest, capable of processing 785,000 barrels of crude oil per day.

 Since 2004, GS Caltex has invested $4.6 billion in heavy oil upgrading facilities that convert fuel oil and other low-priced heavy oil into high-value products such as gasoline and diesel.